 Yellow house bat/African Yellow bat (Scotophilus dingani)

-Light brown above with prominent yellow underbelly, eyes are clearly visible and the snout is short and broad (figures 3 & 4).
-The forearm length (FA) is 50-58 mm and its mass is about 14-42 g (see figures 1 & 2)10.
+Light brown above with prominent yellow underbelly, eyes are clearly visible and the snout is short and broad.
+The forearm length is 50-58 mm and its mass is about 14-42g.
 Medium-sized bats that are regularly seen in suburban areas flying at dusk.

 Females give birth only once a year to a single young, twins or maybe even triplets.
-Young are born in the warm summer months any time from October to March10.
+Young are born in the warm summer months any time from October to March.

-Mostly beetles, but also plant-sucking bugs, flies, flying termites, moths and lacewings8.
+Mostly beetles, but also plant-sucking bugs, flies, flying termites, moths and lacewings.